KartavyaSharma/personal-website-v0/src/content/posts/a-first-post.of-sorts.md

 If this all seems like gibberish to you, don't worry!
 I will be making a series of posts in the near future about how this website was developed.

 # What you can expect

+I'll be writing about a range of topics I take interest in, mostly about programming and some related to new developments in the world of Computer Science.

+As my development phase for this project comes to an end, I am looking forward to exploring backend technologies and delving into Blockchain and its applications.
+As I am learning about these new domains, I will be sure to post related content here on my blog.

+In addition to that, I am also involved in competitive programming.
+You can expect to find data-structure-related introductory articles too in the future.

+# A parting note

+I hope this post gave you an insight into the ideas and motivations that went behind developing this blog and website.
+Feel free to leave a comment!
+Feedback is always appreciated!

+Looking forward to seeing you around!